Ready to transform your life? A Westfield State education has the power to do that.

 - Letters of Recommendation (optional except for special admission programs)

 Students who wish to submit letters of recommendation are welcome to do so.
 Recommendations should come from educators (teachers, advisors, guidance counselors, etc.) and students should submit no more than 3 letters of recommendation.

 Students applying to the Learning Disabilities Program are encouraged to submit letters of recommendation.
-Students applying to the First Generation College Students (Urban Education) Program are required to submit 2 letters of recommendation with their application.
+Students applying to the Urban Education Program are required to submit 2 letters of recommendation with their application.